violetrollergirl/violetrollergirl.com/resources/for-clients/messaging-discreetly/index.md

 I'm not sure if WhatsApp had sex workers in mind when they designed this feature, but I'd be surprised if they *didn't* given how perfectly suited to us this feature is.

 If you've been paying particularly close attention, you may notice that while this keeps individual chats locked, the presence of the Locked Chats folder itself can raise suspicion.
-But don't worry, WhatsApp's Locked Chats folder can itself be hidden by opening the Locked Chats Folder and from there selecting Settings &rarr; Hide Locked Chats
+But don't worry, WhatsApp's Locked Chats folder can itself be hidden by opening the Locked Chats Folder and from there selecting Settings &rarr; Hide Locked Chats.

 Read more about Chat Lock in the WhatsApp support pages for iPhone and Android, respectively: